Ann-Anahit/JS-Quiz/README.md

 ### Colour Scheme

+I aimed to maintain the color scheme in blue to match the background image, which is predominantly blue.
+I chose white for the text color to ensure readability.
+Additionally, green and red were selected as answer colors.

 * I have used `#102747` & `linear-gradient(#00050d, #3866a6)` as the primary and secondary colours used for the buttons, modal and footer background.
 * I have used `#000000cc` as the overlay used over the sites background image.